nostrovia/nostrovia-show-notes/README.md

 # nostrovia-notes
-talking points and notes for each podcast
-- i need these prompts to make it consistent.
+talking points and notes for each podcast - these are prompts to make every recording flow a bit easier and to stay consistent.

 # intro